fe80Grau/ytdlp2STRM/README.md

 * Python 3 https://www.python.org/downloads/

 ## Installation and usage
-* I recommend /opt/ in Linux or C:\ProgramData in Windows, to allocate ytdlp2STRM.
+* To allocate ytdlp2STRM, I suggest using /opt/ in Linux or C:\ProgramData in Windows.

 # Linux
-* The next steps are tested over Ubuntu 22.04 LTS.
+* The next steps have been tested on Ubuntu 22.04 LTS.
 In terminal:
 ```console
 cd /opt && git clone https://github.com/fe80Grau/ytdlp2STRM.git
 ```